 Not only are they always the cheaper option, they also overlay a social aspect onto your trip that a hotel can’t come close to – meeting absolute randoms from all over the world and getting into all kinds of incredible situations, usually powered by festive levels of alcohol.

 Hit the ground running in Brussels

-Iâ€™d barely put my bag down in the hostel before I was pulled into a serious drinking game with some Italians, a Korean bloke and some Sydneysiders in the kitchen.
+Iâ€™d barely put my bag down before I was pulled into a serious drinking game with some Italians, a Korean bloke and some Sydneysiders in the hostel kitchen.
 The table was littered with Belgian beer bottles â€“ Chimay, Kwak, Leffe, you name it, all purchased from the late night supermarket across the road.

 After we were all sufficiently warmed up and the common area curfew kicked in, we decided the only way forward was to brave the snow outside and hit the town.
 Wandering around Brussels with only a slight inclination as to our bearings, we asked for directions to the famed Delirium Bar, where over 2000 varieties of beers were waiting for us.
 The couple from Sydney were the first to cave, whereas the Italians and I powered on through the night, topping it all off with a kebab at 3am.

 One of the virtues of staying at Rossio Hostel, was that they run a pub crawl through the bars and clubs of Bairro Alto every Saturday night.
 I’d already met up with the American girls staying in my room and the other token Aussies that afternoon over a few games of Wii Tennis, so the logical progression lead to traipsing around Lisbon with the local boys sampling Port wine and beering it up.

 Everyone lasted till the end, and on the walk back to the hostel at about 5am, the American girls wouldnâ€™t leave me alone until theyâ€™d learned how to say â€œhowww yaaa goinâ€ in their best Aussie meets Southern American twang.